Things To Do

 in Edmonton

-Edmonton is the capital city of the province of Alberta, Canada.
-Known for its vibrant arts and culture scene, Edmonton is home to numerous festivals and events throughout the year.
-The city is situated on the North Saskatchewan River and offers beautiful outdoor spaces such as parks and river valleys.
+Edmonton, the capital city of Alberta, Canada, is known for its vibrant arts scene and cultural diversity.
+It boasts the largest mall in North America, West Edmonton Mall, and is home to numerous festivals throughout the year, including the famous Edmonton Folk Music Festival.
+The city is situated on the North Saskatchewan River and is surrounded by beautiful river valley parks.

 Day Trips